 Since the start of his administration back in May 2019, Governor Sanwo-Olu has maintained his administration’s commitment to bringing the Red Line project to fruition during the lifetime of his government.

-The Governor of Lagos State, Babajide Sanwo-Olu, has announced that his government has acquired 3 new trains to serve the suburbs of Lagos through the 27 kilometers Blue Line Rail that is currently under construction between Marina and Mile 2, and that is expected to be operational before the end of 2022.
+The Governor of Lagos State, Babajide Sanwo-Olu, has announced that his government has acquired 3 new trains to serve the suburbs of Lagos through the 27 kilometres of Blue Line Rail that is currently under construction between Marina and Mile 2, and that is expected to be operational before the end of 2022.

 This announcement comes only a few days after the Lagos state government concluded a deal with Patentes Talgo, SAU, a Spanish manufacturer of intercity, standard, and high-speed passenger trains, which is commonly known as Talgo, for the acquisition of the company’s two new 330kmp intra-city metropolitan trains with a total of 10 cars, for use on the 37 km red line rail.